isomerpages/nlb-biblioasia/index.md

           url: https://form.gov.sg/#!/616799db4d9b61001398f79b
       background: /images/Vol 19 Issue 4/1   Qing Ambassadors/qing_hero_imagev2.png
   - infopic:
+      title: The Trishaws and Tricycles of Singapore By Liesel Strauss
+      subtitle: Collection Highlights
+      id: infopic
+      description: These photos by Liesel Strauss spotlight the humble trishaw and cargo tricycle and remind of us of how Singapore used to be not too long ago.
+      button: Transport by three wheels
+      url: /collection-highlights/2024/2/trishaws-cargo-tricycle-transport-singapore/
+      image: /images/Online Only Articles/Liesel_Trishaws/with_passenger.png
+      alt: Transport by three wheels
+  - infopic:
       title: The Lost Gold Coins of the Old Singapore Library
       subtitle: podcast
       id: infopic